-This is usually caused because Google limits the number of external requests you can send in one day (by using the appsScript UrlFetch service).
+This is usually because you have reached the Google daily quota of external requests you can send in one day (by using the appsScript UrlFetch service).

-Free Google Workspace accounts are given 20,000 requests per day.
+Free Google Workspace accounts are given 20,000 requests per day, while paid accounts are given 100,000 requests.

 This is not exactly related to the number of IMPORTFROMWEB functions you use: